vkethana/vkethana.github.io/vkethana/_posts/2024-03-24-starting_blog.md

 ```
 This approach worked fine, but it got clunky when I wanted to add multiple templates or insert figures/images.
 ### Introducing Jekyll
 Jekyll fixes all these problems -- easy templating, a large plugin ecosystem, the ability to insert HTML into Markdown files (a godsend if you're trying to include graphs / images), you name it.
-The only price you pay is that you have to work with Ruby version management which is, well, messy.
-For example, I spent a whole afternoon trying to fix my buggy Homebrew installation of Ruby, which was preventing me from installing 3rd-party plugins.
-As far as I understand, Jekyll works best when you build up your site from scratch instead of using pre-made templates which deprecate quickly and often break mysteriously.
+The only price you pay is that you have to use Ruby, and version management can be very frustrating.
+I almost gave up on making the site because my Homebrew install of Ruby kept conflciting with some dependencies for a custom theme I wanted to use.

+I've found that Jekyll works a lot better when you build up your site from scratch.
+Premade templates tend to become deprecated, and you run the risk of something mysteriously breaking.
+For my website, I used the theme [dark-poole](https://andrewhwanpark.github.io/dark-poole/) and adjusted it to my liking.

+(Inspired by [this essay](https://guzey.com/personal/why-have-a-blog/) by Alexey Guzey).